ampproject/amphtml/extensions/amp-twitter/amp-twitter.md

 ## Attributes

-##### data-tweetid (required)
+##### data-tweetid / data-momentid (required)

-The ID of the Tweet.
-In a URL like https://twitter.com/joemccann/status/640300967154597888,  `640300967154597888` is the tweetID.
+The ID of the Tweet or Moment.
+In a URL like https://twitter.com/joemccann/status/640300967154597888,  `640300967154597888` is the tweet id.
+In a URL like https://twitter.com/i/moments/1009149991452135424, `1009149991452135424` is the moment id.

 ##### data-* (optional)

 You can specify options for the Tweet appearance by setting `data-` attributes.
 For example, `data-cards="hidden"` deactivates Twitter cards.
-For details on the available options, see [Twitter's docs](https://dev.twitter.com/web/javascript/creating-widgets#create-tweet).
+For details on the available options, see Twitter's docs [for tweets](https://developer.twitter.com/en/docs/twitter-for-websites/embedded-tweets/guides/embedded-tweet-parameter-reference) and [for moments](https://developer.twitter.com/en/docs/twitter-for-websites/moments/guides/parameter-reference0).

 <div>
 <amp-iframe height="202"